marks12/restgeneratorbundle/README.md

 $ php composer.phar require marks12/restgeneratorbundle dev-master
 ```

-Add the VoryxRestGeneratorBundle to your application's kernel along with other dependencies:
+Add the Marks12RestGeneratorBundle to your application's kernel along with other dependencies:

 ```php
 public function registerBundles()